Tebs-Lab/LLMs-Non-Eng-Two-Day-Workshop/01-the-fundamentals/03-llm-architecture-and-components.md

 * We **always** choose functions for our neural networks that satisfy the UFAT.
 * Training a neural network is best thought of as a search for a useful math function.

-## LLM Components

-* It's critical to remember throughout this that *every one of these components* has learned parameters that change and update through the gradient descent process.

-* Neural Networks are always composed of a series of "layers"
-* Each layer does some kind of mathematical transformation on the output of one or more of the previous layers.
-* Layers are basically chosen for n reasons:
-    * They transform the output into a useful "shape" with useful properties
-        * For example, an LLM's final layer's output has the following properties:
-            * 1 number per token in the model's vocabulary
-            * Each number is between 0-1
-            * All the numbers sum to 1
-            * i.e. It's a probability distribution of the words in the model's vocabulary.

-    * They accept inputs that we think are relevant to the predictions we want to make
-        * For example, in an LLM the "attention" layer takes several words all at once in order to predict the next word.
-            * Obviously, the first 6 words in a sentence would be useful when predicting the 7th word.

-    * They are efficient to compute on specialized hardware.
-        * This aspect is often overlooked by the general public
-        * It might also be the most important aspect of them all.
-        * Every major breakthrough in Deep Learning since 2012 has been a layer that does has one of the first two properties, but does it much faster than the previous SOTA method.
-        * Being able to train more rounds in a fixed amount of computational cycles is a *huge* win in neural network research.

 ### Pre-processing

 * Data being fed to neural networks generally undergoes a "preprocessing" step.